The Origins Podcast with Lawrence Krauss

 Mark as Played

 I am thrilled to introduce a significant new segment for the Origins Podcast.
 We are producing a fully fledged 12-part series titled “A Dozen Lessons on Physics and Reality.”
 Over the coming months, we will release these lectures to provide a comprehensive guide to how physicists think about the world.
-I’m particularly excited to share the wonder and insights that are often lost in standard textbook descriptions, while giving more ...
+I’m particularly excited to share the wonder and insights that are often lost in standard textbook descriptions, ...

 Listen